bmatthewshea/ActGen2/README.md

 ## Installation

 - The EXE can be placed anywhere.
 Optionally, you can place it with the exe.config and your custom settings.
-- %appdata%\ActGen\?\user.config is only created if you "save settings on exit".
+- %appdata%\ActGen\user.config is only created if you "save settings on exit".

 	Website/Contact: http://www.holylinux.net/code/actgen/